Lifestyle | Food Features

 Which Hams Are Low FODMAP?
 Read Labels & Ask Questions!

 It depends.
 You will have to read labels.
-Our recipe for Baked Ham starts with a cured, full cooked, city-type ham.
+Our recipe for Brown Sugar Baked Ham starts with a cured, full cooked, city-type ham.
 We are able to find one with a very simple ingredient label.

-Try to avoid ham that is cured with honey or high fructose corn syrup, or that includes celery powder or celery juice in the processing.
-Monash takes a strict approach to these celery products.
+Monash University also takes a strict approach to celery juice and powder, which are often listed on the labels of cured meats.
 Anecdotally we have not found these ingredients, in such small amounts, to be an issue for most people.
 As always, eat to your own tolerance.
 Read more in our article, Is Bacon Low FODMAP ?

 As usual, you need to be a bit of a detective, but it is possible to find ham that is low FODMAP.